The traditional loading of a page is a

 For example, the

-In this case, the database is queried for the information via the
+In this example, the database was queried for information via

-XHR-request answers contain a status and data and ? and always sends the HTTP-status 200.
-So errors are not recognizable by the HTTP-status but by a status in the sent json data.
+XHR-request answers contain a status and data and ? and always sends the HTTP status 200.
+So errors are not recognizable by the HTTP status, but by a custom status in the returned json response.

 The chats have a separate way of communication between client and server.